 They come with requirements and work involved.
 And that’s OK!
 We chose this as a career path.
 But just remember that when a blogger is on a trip, they’re working.
 Just because it seems like 100% fun, doesn’t mean it is the whole time.
 There is a lot of work involved!
 It’s fun work, but still work nonetheless.

 Now… that’s the trade-off.
 We have to hustle ALL THE TIME for EVERYTHING we have.
 We have to constantly justify why we deserve to get paid.
 We have to fight for and negotiate our paychecks EVERY SINGLE DAY.
 Multiple times a day.
 If we decide to take time off, we do not make any money.
 If we get sick and take time off, we do not get paid.
 Some months you make more than others.
 Your paycheck is never steady or guaranteed.
+In the months where money is coming in slower, it’s times like these where having a backup stream of income can really come in handy!
+Savvy investments in things such as cryptocurrencies can have great returns.
+If you’re new to this kind of thing, check online for advice – if you would prefer to read a related article in German, you can read Anleitung zum Ethereum Kauf to get you started purchasing cryptocurrency today.

 This honestly isn’t the life for everyone or even an option for everyone.
 It’s a life full of uncertainty and doubt.
 There are days you compare yourself to another blogger and feel defeated.
 There are times you’re overwhelmed and can’t keep up… but only have yourself to lean on.
 Don’t be fooled by the perfect pics and the fun Stories… there are definitely challenges to choosing blogging as a career path.
 This isn’t a complaint.
 It’s truly the best job I’ve ever had.
 But don’t think it doesn’t come with its own unique set of challenges and hardships.
 EVERY job has cons.